2023 Hawaii wildfires: Wildfire risk

 The typical area burned by wildfires in Hawaii has increased in recent decades, almost quadrupling.
 Experts have blamed the increase on the spread of nonnative vegetation and hotter, drier weather due to climate change.

-During the 2010s and early 2020s, Clay Trauernicht, a botanist and fire scientist at the University of Hawaiʻi at Mānoa, and several other experts warned that the decline of agriculture in Hawaii meant that large areas of formerly productive land had been left unmanaged; nonnative invasive species like guinea grass were spreading rapidly and increasing the risk of large wildfires.
-The state government failed to provide incentives or impose mandates to keep land clear of grass.
-The state government also did not require all structure owners to maintain defensible space, a standard rule in fire-prone states like California.
+During the 2010s and early 2020s, Clay Trauernicht, a botanist and fire scientist at the University of Hawaiʻi at Mānoa, and several other experts warned that the decline of agriculture in Hawaii meant that large areas of formerly productive land were left unmanaged; nonnative invasive species like guinea grass were spreading rapidly and increasing the risk of large wildfires.
+The state government failed to provide incentives or impose mandates to keep land clear of grass or require all structure owners to maintain defensible space, a standard rule in fire-prone states like California.
 The shrinking of the agricultural workforce reduced overall firefighting capacity; those workers had traditionally suppressed fires on the land they cared for, and were so effective that sometimes the counties called them for help.
 In 2022, Trauernicht suggested that Hawaii follow Europe's example by subsidizing agriculture as a public good as a form of fire risk reduction.
 In 2023, UH Manoa biogeography professor Camilo Mora estimated the cost of land restoration to mitigate wildfire risk at about $1 billion.
-Despite these calls to action, the Hawaii State Legislature had been unable to make much progress; a 2022 bill to spend just $1.5 million on additional fire risk reduction measures died in a legislative committee.
+Despite these calls to action, the Hawaii State Legislature was unable to make much progress; a 2022 bill to spend just $1.5 million on additional fire risk reduction measures died in a legislative committee.